 These medications are proven to be effective in the treatment of ED.
 In an older but widely cited

 Hims offers several ED medications, including pills for one-time use and those for daily use.
 Hims carries brand names, like Viagra and Cialis, and the generic versions — sildenafil and tadalafil.

 After completing an evaluation and connecting with one of their medical professionals, your treatment will be delivered directly to you.

 Lemonaid offers Viagra, Cialis, and Cialis Daily, as well as generic sildenafil and tadalafil to treat ED.
-After choosing which medication you’re interested in getting prescribed, you’ll need to answer a health questionnaire and fill out your blood pressure reading.
+After choosing which medication you’re interested in getting prescribed, you’ll need to answer a health questionnaire.
+You’ll also need to take your blood pressure and fill in your blood pressure reading.

 Lemonaid’s medical team will review your info, and you may be required to meet over video, depending on your state.

 Cost: You will pay a one-time $25 fee for your first visit.
 After that, your prescription costs are: